San Francisco Composite

 • Outdoor practices February-May (typically Golden Gate Park)

-• Race every two weeks based on schedule below
+• Race every two to three weeks based on the schedule

 IMG_6545.JPG